halloleo/AdventOfCode2023/day1-python/README.md

-## Sum of Values Hidden as Digits in Letters
+## Day 1: Sum of Values Hidden as Digits in Letters

 ### Solved in Python